-A look at a few trends that we will be seeing more of in the coming year.
+Here’s a look at a few trends that we will be seeing more of in the coming years.

 Transparency Continues to Drive Demand

 Consumers are demanding that food manufacturers provide more transparency.
 They want clean labels using fewer ingredients, little or no processed food, free-range chicken, traceability of food back to (if possible) a single animal, no additives, no chemicals and no “artificial” preservatives.1